How do you buy an engagement ring on a budget?

 I’ve also heard some people just get an eternity symbol metal band.
 I love that idea too!

-Recap of Tips on How to Save on an Engagement Ring
+Recap of How to Get Good Deals on Engagement Rings

 - Set a ring budget